Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases: Chapman-Enskog theory for the GHD-Boltzmann equation

 It is worth emphasising again that the GHD diffusion enters these equations only through $G_a(\{\mathscr{q}_b\})$.
-In the following two sections we discuss the equations~\eqref{ChE_first_second} and~\eqref{ChE_hydro} at the Euler and at the Navier-Stokes scales respectively.
+In the following two sections we discuss the equations~\eqref{ChE_first_second} and~\eqref{ChE_hydro} at the Euler and at the NS scales respectively.

-There is also an alternative route to the Navier-Stokes equations which capitalizes on the knowledge of their form.
-Therefore, instead of computing $G_a$ and rediscovering the Navier-Stokes equations, we can directly compute the hydrodynamic pressure $\mathcal{P}$ and heat current $\mathcal{J}$.
+There is also an alternative route to the NS equations which capitalizes on the knowledge of their form.
+Therefore, instead of computing $G_a$ and rediscovering the NS equations, we can directly compute the hydrodynamic pressure $\mathcal{P}$ and heat current $\mathcal{J}$.
 Both quantities have an expansion in $\delta$'s

 and knowing the expansion of the normal solutions they can be evaluated order by order.

 This offers a shortcut in deriving the hydrodynamics and occasionally we will take advantage of it.
 Note however, that obtaining the hydrodynamics by computing $G_a$ is more systematic as it does not anticipate the structure of the resulting equations.
 The later, in the present context, is dictated by the Galilean invariance.
 This is specific to continuum non-relativistic systems and does not hold for example in the spin chains systems or relativistic theories.